History of Japanese Kimono

 The earliest kimono were heavily influenced by hanfu (Han Chinese clothing) following Japanese embassies to China.
 They first came into fashion in Japan during the eighth century, and their designs became increasingly elaborate during the peaceful Heian era (794 - 1192 AD), with different styles for different ages, ranks and occasions.
 Heian noblewomen wore junihitoe, twelve flowing layers of kimono, with each layer carefully chosen to complement the season and occasion.
-The looser, less cumbersome yukata was usually worn after taking a bath.
+A looser, less cumbersome, lightweight kimono (called yukata) was usually worn after taking a bath.

 The wars of the turbulent Kamakura period (1185 - 1333 AD) brought about a shift in priorities, with practicality presiding over ostentation.
 Men of the newly risen samurai class donned hitatare, a relatively restrained attire with fewer layers and smaller sleeves, while noblewomen wore the same white kosode (basic Japanese robes) and red hakama (pleated trousers) as their lower-ranked subjects.